gpustack/llama-box/README.md

          --image-strength N       strength for noising, range of [0.0, 1.0] (default: 0.750000) --image-sampler TYPE     sampler that will be used for generation, automatically retrieve the default value according to --model, select from euler_a;euler;heun;dpm2;dpm++2s_a;dpm++2m;dpm++2mv2;ipndm;ipndm_v;lcm
          --image-sample-steps N   number of sample steps, automatically retrieve the default value according to --model, and +10 when requesting high definition generation
-         --image-cfg-scale N      for sampler, the scale of classifier-free guidance in the output phase, automatically retrieve the default value according to --model (1.0 = disabled)
+         --image-cfg-scale N      the scale of classifier-free guidance(CFG), automatically retrieve the default value according to --model (1.0 = disabled)
+         --image-slg-scale N      the scale of skip-layer guidance(SLG), only for DiT model, automatically retrieve the default value according to --model (0.0 = disabled)
+         --image-slg-skip-layer   the layers to skip when processing SLG, may be specified multiple times. (default: 7;8;9) --image-slg-start N      the phase to enable SLG (default: 0.01) --image-slg-end N        the phase to disable SLG (default: 0.20) SLG will be enabled at step int([STEP]*[--image-slg-start]) and disabled at int([STEP]*[--image-slg-end])
          --image-schedule TYPE    denoiser sigma schedule, select from default;discrete;karras;exponential;ays;gits (default: default)
          --image-no-text-encoder-model-offload
                                   disable text-encoder(clip-l/clip-g/t5xxl) model offload